Elico-Corp/odoo-addons/pos_quantity/README.rst

 Order item sequence and total quantity
 ======================================

-This module extends the functionality of pos to add the order line sequence and total quantity
+This module extends the functionality of POS to add the order line sequence and total quantity.

 Installation
 ============